dinethmeegoda/Continuum-Flow/README.md

 ![](app/image/griddebugview.png)

-Toggling on the grid view will color the different simulation shapes(colliders, drains, emitters, the grid).
+Toggling on the grid view will color the grid.
+Toggling on the spawners will color the different simulation shapes(colliders, drains, emitters).
 There are also render modes for particles with mesh shading, and just mesh shading, pictured here respectively:

 ![](app/image/rendermode2.png)